khowling/yet-another-llm-example/README.md

 ```
 # Run the Infrastructure templates to provision the dependencies in Azure
-bash setup/azure/az.dependencies.sh >app/shop/.env
+bash setup/azure/az.dependencies.sh westeurope >app/shop/.env

-# Run the script to populated the database and storage with the demo catalog
+# Build & run the app
 cd app/shop
 npm i
-npx tsx -r dotenv/config setup/init_config.ts setup/food.json

-# Build & run the app
 npx tsc
 npm start
 ```

-To run & debug the app in VSCode, launch  `VSCode` from the repo folder and run the server as shown in the image below:
+Or, to run & debug the app in VSCode, launch  `VSCode` from the repo folder and run the server as shown in the image below:

 ```
 $ vscode .